 My schedule meant leaving my wife and son, for half the week.
 I spent a lot of time in preparation, thinking about the soccer practices which I would miss.
 I thought about the parent days at school from which I would be AWOL.
 I thought about my manful (there is no better adjective) attempts at affecting some sort of equitable split in the chores.
 And I thought about the emotional absence.
 In other words, before I left for the semester I spent a great deal of time considering what my absence would mean to my family.
 But I spent almost no time considering what the absence of my family would mean to me.

 The error of my ways became apparent roughly a day after I left.
 It was really a kind of unexpected awful.
 I have long thought of fatherhood and partnership in terms of duties, in terms of what I owe other people.
 I spend a lot of time thinking about how to make good on that debt.
 What became apparent to me up top was how little consideration I'd given to what I got out of fatherhood and partnership.

-Almost all of it is about what the world allegedly takes from you, and none of it is about what the world gives you back.
+Perhaps this goes to my frustration with pathetic, self-pitying, self-loathing "Man Art."Almost all of it is about what the world allegedly takes from you, and none of it is about what the world gives you back.
 I don't want to speak for other dudes, but I think it's important for me to say that I've gotten a lot.